9 Medicare Changes to Watch in 2026

 Certain provisions of the 2022 Inflation Reduction Act (IRA) needed to be codified, or they would have expired.
 Moreover, the Trump administration didn't follow all of the recommendations of the Biden administration.
 For example, it initially declined to cover GLP-1 receptor agonists for obesity, a position that had been supported by the previous administration.
 However, after negotiations to lower prices, it announced plans to cover the GLP-1s in 2026.

-Here are the changes coming to Medicare in 2026, including provisions of the IRA, with a few tweaks, that will remain in effect after 2025.
+Here are nine Medicare changes in 2026, including provisions of the IRA, with a few tweaks, that will remain in effect after 2025.
 Be sure to scroll to the bottom, where you'll find the changes that were recently announced.

 1. Prescription payment plan updates